 Q3.
 You have a wealth of experience working in community engagement for a variety of projects.
 What have you enjoyed most about this kind of work and what have been its biggest challenges?

 Community engagement has brought so much joy to my life and I love feeling embedded in a group of passionate people.
-Whether as a youth worker in inner-city Manchester, I’ve trained young women at a community radio station, I’ve led groups of volunteers to plant trees, and I’ve run English classes for migrants, each connection I’ve made has been meaningful.
+I’ve been a youth worker in inner-city Manchester, I’ve trained young women at a community radio station, I’ve led groups of volunteers to plant trees, and I’ve run English classes for migrants, each connection I’ve made has been meaningful.

 The challenge that we face is a sense of powerlessness.
 It is increasingly difficult to feel connected to each other and the environment we are in, making it challenging to take ownership of the world around us.
 The best approach someone working in community engagement can do is to support and empower others to see that together we are strong and can make a difference.